NeoTech-Software/Android-Retainable-Tasks/README.md

 [ ![Download](https://api.bintray.com/packages/rolf-smit/maven/android-retainable-tasks/images/download.svg) ](https://bintray.com/rolf-smit/maven/android-retainable-tasks/_latestVersion)
 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Android%20Retainable%20Tasks-brightgreen.svg?style=flat)](http://android-arsenal.com/details/1/3236)

-*Version 0.2.0 has quite some changes compared to version 0.1.0, so please read this document very carefully.*

 Android-Retainable-Tasks is an easy to use mini-library for easy asynchronous background tasking with callback support to the UI.
 This library is based on the Android `AsyncTask` implementation but with support for retaining tasks and therefore surviving configuration changes (orientation).

 *Key features:*